Yun.Z’s working notes

 My daily AI work has become messy — a judgment lives in a chat, a verification result in a terminal, a design decision in a local file.
 On the day itself I know how they connect; a few days later only a pile of material is left.
 What I lack is not more AI, but a place to collect the experience.

-A personal AI lab is not a research institute.
-It is a long-term workbench — tools and half-finished things on the table, and above all a record of what was tried, what went wrong, and what is worth keeping.
+This is not a research institute or a polished tech demo.
+It is a place to keep what was tried, what went wrong, and what is worth keeping.